nils-werner/XSLTproc/readme.markdown

 When running from a XSL file, it will load your XML either from `./<stylesheet>.xml` or, if not found, `./data.xml`.
 This file has to be existent.

 Similarily it will load your params either from `./<stylesheet>.txt` or, if not found, `./params.txt`.
 This file is optional.

+When running from a XML file, the Stylesheet-declaration has to be existent: `<?xml-stylesheet type="text/xsl" href="something.xsl"?>`

 Params are expected to be in the form of tab-separated name and value pairs: